realximanta/realximanta/README.md

 </a></div><br><div align="center">╭──────────────────────────────────────────╮

   │  Open to learning, collaboration,        │
-│  interesting projects, and new ideas.    │ ╰──────────────────────────────────────────╯
+│  interesting projects, and new ideas!    │ ╰──────────────────────────────────────────╯

 </div>